yaniferhaoui/contracts/tutorials/01-TokenCreation.md

 core.address
 ```

-If your delegate contract was created correctly the previous command would have displayed your contract address
+If your token core contract was created correctly the previous command would have displayed your contract address
+If you are on a live network, you might want to backup this address for later use.

 5- Configure the token core with a delegate
 ```javascript